DiRoots-Limited/DiRoots.Civil3D.Releases/docs/DiRootsOne-Tips.md

 ## Sort Columns

 Click on the column header and sort it by number or alphabetically.
+Note that not all the tables can be sorted, to ensure its correct behaviour.

 ![DiRoots-Tips sort columns](../assets\images\Tips\DO-SortColumns.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>